Coreoz/Plume-file/README.md

 Plume File
 ===========

-Store updated files into database and serve it with light but solid web-service.
+Store uploaded files into database and serve it with light but solid web-service.

 Configuration
 -------------